skx/sysbox/README.md

 Validate YAML files for correctness and syntax-errors.

+## watch

+Execute the same command constantly, with a small delay.
+Useful to observe a command-completing.

 ## with-lock

 Allow running a command with a lock-file to prevent parallel executions.